 This map shows a closer view of the neighborhood of Sol.
 The scale of this map is speculation, other than the distance from Sol to 82 Eridani.

 The tricky part lies in the fact that Alderson jumps are of varying size.
-But Sparta is six jumps and six months from Earth, while Tanith is one jump and one month from Earth (GTS 149, PS 166).
-Moreover, Meiji is 20 LY from Earth, and (by the ideal route) only two jumps.
+Sparta is six jumps (and six or seven months) from Earth, and Tanith is one jump and one month from Earth (for sources, see below).
+Meiji is 20 LY from Earth, and (by the ideal route) only two jumps.
 As a reference for comparison, we may note that (elsewhere in the galaxy) Prince Samual's World and Makassar are 12 LY apart and only one jump apart.

 Green lines represent single jumps.
 Blue lines represent one or more jumps: this simply means there is a fairly direct "route" between these two stars, but the number of jumps is unknown.